-While our team at Lice Lifters of Mercer County is dedicated to quickly and professionally ridding your family of head lice for you, we realize you may be a chronic do-it-yourselfer who wants to tackle this problem on your own.
-If so, you may want to check out the following tips, advice and insight from those of us who know a thing or two about these pests.
+While our team at Lice Lifters of Mercer County is dedicated to quickly and professionally rid your family of head lice for you, we realize you may be a chronic do-it-yourselfer who wants to tackle this problem on your own.
+If so, you may want to check out the following tips, advice, and insight from those of us who know a thing or two about these pests.

 Diagnosing Head Lice

 If you’re a parent, you probably already know that head lice are tiny, about the size of a sesame seed, parasitic insects that feed off blood under the scalp.
 They can’t jump or fly, but they can still spread from one of your kids to another by crawling if they make head-to-head contact, such as playing sports or putting their heads together to pose for a selfie.
 Because they can spread, you want to treat the problem quickly.

 Lice shampoos, both over-the-counter and the prescription variety, have toxins in them that can give your child negative reactions.
 These can include headache, nausea, the ringing of the ears, breathing problems, and other symptoms.
 In fact, the main toxic ingredient in some prescription medications is even banned in 52 countries.
 Also, most lice today have grown immune to these toxins over the years, so they don’t even work anymore.

 This leaves the natural treatment route for the do-it-yourself inclined individual.
 This can still be tricky and comes with no guarantees, but you don’t have to worry about allergic or other reactions to toxic ingredients.

 One natural approach to getting rid of head lice involves a combination of heat treatment to dry out the lice and their eggs (nits), using a nit comb to remove as many as possible, and applying oil to suffocate any remaining lice.